NVIDIA/spark-rapids/integration_tests/README.md

 ## Guidelines for Testing

-When support for a new operator is added to `rapids-plugin-4-spark`, it is recommended that the following conditions be covered in its corresponding integration tests:
+When support for a new operator is added to the Rapids Accelerator for Spark, or when an existing operator is extended to support more data types, it is recommended that the following conditions be covered in its corresponding integration tests:

 ### 1. Cover all supported data types
 Ensure that tests cover all data types supported by the added operation.
 An exhaustive list of data types supported in